sakshi0710/Spring_MVC/README.md

 # This application is developed using Spring MVC framework.
 # Mentioning a details note of this application.
 # Used Tools : Eclispe and Tomcat Apache server.
-# Technlogies Used are :  Spring MVC, Spring Security, Rest Web services, Bootstrap, Internationalization.
+# Technologies Used are :  Spring MVC, Spring Security, Rest Web services, Bootstrap, Internationalization.